Colugo: Status

 Both species are threatened by habitat destruction, and the Philippine flying lemur was once classified by the IUCN as vulnerable.
 In 1996, the IUCN declared the species vulnerable owing to destruction of lowland forests and hunting.
 It was downlisted to least-concern status in 2008 but still faces the same threats.
 In addition to the ongoing clearing of its rainforest habitat, it is hunted for its meat and fur.
 It is also a favorite prey item for the critically endangered Philippine eagle; some studies suggest colugos account for 90% of the eagle's diet.

-Taxonomy
+Etymology

 Their family name Cynocephalidae comes from the Ancient Greek κύων (kúon), meaning "dog", and κεφαλή (kephalḗ), meaning "head", because their heads are broad with short snouts like dogs.